The strike process

 • have a maximum of 0.5% cancellations;

-Additionally, a strike in a specific week is only eligible to expire sooner if, in that week, you:
+In addition, a strike in a specific week is only eligible to expire sooner if, in that week, you:

 • score at least 80% on the 'Items on time' service standard;